Need to talk? Call 1800 882 436.

 Key facts

-• Perineal tears are an injury to the skin or muscle between the vagina and anus (perineum).
+• Perineal tears are an injury to the skin or muscle between your vagina and anus called the perineum.

 • Perineal tears are classified in degrees from 1 to 4, depending on which layer of skin, muscle and other soft tissues has been affected.

-• Depending on the type of tear, you may or may not need stitches.
+• Depending on the type of tear, stitches may be recommended.

 • Women having their first baby, an instrumental delivery or a large baby are more likely to have a perineal tear.